acmdorio/acmdorio.github.io/_portfolio/pycg.md

   - Computer Graphics
 ---

-This is a Interactive Graphical System made as a UFSC Computer Graphics (INE5420) project using [Qt for Python][PySide2].
+This is a desktop app for viewing and transforming 3D wireframe models, made as a UFSC Computer Graphics (INE5420) project using [Qt for Python][PySide2].
 Source code is available on [GitHub](https://github.com/baioc/PyCG).

 ![3D](https://user-images.githubusercontent.com/27034173/131598578-02114b0e-6d33-455b-823b-3dfd36b59479.png)